williamdaburke/twitter_sentiment_keras/README.md

 The data files attached should be used to create the model.

-What we would like to see from this task is your thoughts and decisions on training a model.
+What we would like to see from this task is your thoughts and decisions on training and testing a model.
 This will include, but not limited to, considering aspects such as feature selection & creation, parameter tuning of the model and train / validation / test split.

 This task is a blank canvas to work with.
-The only caveat is that you must be able to explain the methods.
-A general, simple explanation is all that is required; no mathematical proofs or theorem recitals are necessary!
+The only caveat is that you must be able to explain the methods and models you are using.